People

 Blond woman with shoulder length her smiles at the camera against a neutral background.
 She is wearing a black top and cream cardigan.

-Dr Iske Marshall is a Research Coordinator at WIN.
+Dr Iske Bakker is a Research Coordinator at WIN.
 Her background is in the cognitive neuroscience of memory and language.
 She doesn’t know anything about football but is happy to dress up in orange on the rare occasions the Dutch national team has some success.

 Woman with cropped short dark hair leans with one hand against her face.